SeanConnor2/Data-Structures/README.md

 # Programs
-A collaboration of labs from the class my Data Structures class.
+A collaboration of labs from my Data Structures class.